The Delta Grammar Test: are you ready?

 17. This sentence, She liked the car he arrived in. contains

-1. a relative clause with omitted relative pronoun because it stands for the subject
+1. a relative clause with omitted relative pronoun because it stands for the object

 4. a reduced relative clause